Last Updated on by

 If you qualify for Medicare Part D, you could enroll in a Part D program that covers your prescription costs.
 These plans can help lower your prescription drug expenses substantially.

-If you’re eligible for Medicare, consider a Part D prescription drug plan and enroll when you enroll in Original Medicare.
+If you’re eligible for Medicare, consider a Part D and enroll when you enroll in Medicare.
 Things can get confusing; we understand and we’re here to help.

 Give one of our licensed Medicare agents a call today at the number listed above!
 Our team is happy to answer your questions while pointing you in the best direction for your health care needs.